Stephen F. Austin: Texas Revolution

 In his absence, several events propelled the colonists toward confrontation with Santa Anna's centralist government.
-Austin took temporary command of the Texian forces during the Siege of Béxar from October 12 to December 11, 1835.
+Austin temporarily commanded the Texian forces during the siege of Béxar from October 12 to December 11, 1835.
 After learning of the Disturbances at Anahuac and Velasco in the summer of 1835, an enraged Santa Anna made rapid preparations for the Mexican army to sweep Anglo settlers from Texas.
 War began in October 1835 at Gonzales.
 The Republic of Texas, created by a new constitution on March 2, 1836, won independence following a string of defeats with the dramatic turnabout victory at the Battle of San Jacinto on April 21, 1836, and the capture of Santa Anna the following morning.
 He was then imprisoned.

 Republic of Texas

 In December 1835, Austin, Branch Archer, and William H. Wharton were appointed commissioners to the U.S. by the provisional government of the republic.
 On June 10, 1836, Austin was in New Orleans, where he received word of Santa Anna's defeat by Sam Houston at the Battle of San Jacinto.
 Austin returned to Texas to rest at Peach Point in August.
 On August 4, he announced his candidacy for president of Texas.
 Austin felt confident he could win the election until two weeks before the election, when on August 20, Houston entered the race.
 Austin wrote, "Many of the old settlers who are too blind to see or understand their interest will vote for him."
 Houston carried East Texas, the Red River region, and most of the soldiers' votes.
 Austin received 587 votes to Sam Houston's 5,119 and Henry Smith's 743 votes.
 Houston appointed Austin as the first secretary of state of the new republic; however, Austin only served approximately two months before his death.